SaraElwatany/Generative-Models/README.md

 - Train DDPMs for longer with larger model capacity on CIFAR-10
 - Explore **DDIM** (faster sampling) and **Latent Diffusion Models** (memory-efficient, higher resolution)
 - Apply models to higher-resolution datasets with proper augmentation pipelines
-- Experiment with conditional generation (class-conditioned VAEs and DDPMs)

 ---